YAMAHAH/bpm-engine/README.md

 - UserTask
 - ServiceTask

-You create plugins by extending from one of the above classes and instantiating a class into the plugins array when creating the engine.
+You create plugins by extending from one of the above classes and instantiating a class into the plugins array when instantiating the engine.

 ```js
 const BPMEngine = require('bpm-engine');